lsst-dm/legacy-davt/README.md

 # davt

-davt is a lua module for nginx to aid with impersonation.
-It's target use case is for use with WebDAV, so that all operations are executed _as the user in the request_.
+`davt` is a lua module for nginx to aid with impersonation.
+Its target use case is for use with WebDAV, so that all operations are executed _as the user in the request_.

-For every incoming request, davt enables nginx to switch the OS user (e.g. setfsuid) and/or group IDs/supplementary group IDs (via setfsgid, setgroups, initgroups) to match the authenticated user or specific groups before performing any file opertions.
+For every incoming request, davt enables nginx to switch the OS user (with `setfsuid`) and/or group IDs/supplementary group IDs (via `setfsgid`, `setgroups`, `initgroups`) to match the authenticated user or specific groups before performing any file opertions.

 As davt enables impersonation, a few properties follow: